 Although SLI was widely popular in the GTX 10-series cards, Nvidia replaced it with the similar but more powerful NVLink from their workstation lineup, first debuting in the Turing generation of Nvidia cards.

 NVLink works on a similar principle to the PCIe interface on your motherboard.
 However, unlike the PCIe interface, GPUs connected via NVLink need not pass through the CPU to access each other’s resources.
-NVLink also has much higher bandwidth.
+NVLink also has a much higher bandwidth.

 VRAM is the deciding factor for a majority of workloads.
 Parallelization mainly occurs by loading identical copies of the data to be rendered onto each GPU’s VRAM.
 Then, each GPU will process a part of the workload (half in the case of two GPUs), and the output data will be combined into the final result.